Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. Does the information available from the HRIS meet the needs of your HR team?

 If your HR team spends 25 percent of its time on record-keeping and auditing, your HRIS isn’t doing its job and is costing your business in terms of employee productivity.
 The information provided by your HRIS should reduce the time it takes to complete HR processes.
 The system should allow for easy report creation and management, data-driven decision-making, and employee performance tracking.
-If the HRIS you’re evaluating or auditing doesn’t cover these bases, a change needs to be made.
+Look for features like customizable dashboards, predictive analytics, and automated compliance reporting that transform raw data into actionable insights.

 Did You Know?Did you know

 An HRIS can automate several HR functions for you, and businesses are quickly realizing the value of this.
-According to SHRM, 1 in 4 companies now use automation and artificial intelligence for HR tasks.
+According to 2025 Devstark research, 72 percent of HR professionals are already using automation technology like artificial intelligence (AI) in their HR processes, achieving a 52 percent increase in HR function efficiency.

 3. Is the data in the HRIS confidential and secure?